 Left Torla this morning and sped all the way to Zaragoza to return the hire car on time.
 When I arrived I couldn’t find a petrol station after driving through the city in heavy traffic.
 I get slugged a 23 euro service charge for not having it full then walked all over the city looking for a non-existent internet place for printing a ticket.

-I walk through migrant areas of what seem to be mostly Africans and Cubans.
+I walk through a migrant area of Africans and Cubans.
 I’m pretty frustrated by my lack of success here so against my better instincts, buy a train ticket for Barcelona.
 Not having a hotel reservation could be a mistake but I’ll be somewhere I like and hopefully things improve ’cause today has been a huge hassle.

 I would have been good to check out the Cuban community here.
 Perhaps another time.

 Train to Barcelona 28th June